The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 No!

 Children grow very quickly within the first 10 years.
-It is not possible and safe to have a one-size-fits-all approach for car seat design.
+It is not possible or safe to have a one-size-fits-all approach for child car seat design.

-That is why car seats are categorized and designed according to the different stages of the child’s growth.
+That is why child seats are categorized and designed according to the different stages of the child’s growth.
 Car seats are categorized as per the child’s height and weight.
 Not their age.

-Technically, car seats are broadly categorized into 4 groups:
+Technically, car seats are broadly categorized into 4 groups as per the older ECE R44 standard*:

 • Rear-facing infant seats (Group 0)